A groundbreaking ceremony in the Pittsburgh region set the stage for updating the Ohio River’s oldest navigation system.

 “[What] brings us here today is moving commerce from ships to shelves.
 This is just an incredible waterway that’s critically important to the economy of the entire United States of America,” Landrieu said.

 The economic impact of a one-year closure at Montgomery Locks and Dam would cost the U.S. economy nearly $180 million.
-The roughly 12 million tons of cargo would require over 100,000 railcars or 400,000 trucks to compensate for the closure.
+The roughly 12 million tons of cargo would require more than 100,000 railcars or 400,000 trucks to compensate for the closure.